libp2p/docs/content/concepts/content-routing/overview.md

 In libp2p, content routing is based on a
 [Distributed Hash Table (DHT) called Kademlia](../introduction/protocols/kaddht.md).
-Kademlia assigns each piece of content a unique identifier and stores the content on the peer whose identifier is closest to the content's identifier.
+Kademlia assigns each piece of content a unique identifier and stores the information of the peer holding the content whose identifier is closest to the content's identifier.
 This allows for efficient routing, reducing the number of possible routes.
 A content router is used to find peers that have requested content and tells the network that a peer can provide certain content.

 More information can be found in the [Kad-DHT content routing document](kaddht.md).

 {{< alert icon="" context="note">}}